top of page

 Includes:

-- 8 days full board accommodation in double Bungalow ( Mango)
+- 8 days Bed&Breakfast accommodation in double Bungalow ( Mango)

 - Local transfer from/to Nosy Be airport airport

-Equipment rental has to be arrange in advance with the Sakatia Lodge resort and can be paid on site.
-Soft drinks/beers, additional excursions, dive equipment rental and any extras are not included and can be paid on site.
+Night and Fluodives, dive equipment rental, additional excursions, and any extras are not included and can be paid on site.

 Who can participate?